awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-dev-endpoint.md

   The YARN endpoint address used by this DevEndpoint\.
 + `PrivateAddress` – UTF\-8 string\.

-  A private DNS to access the DevEndpoint within a VPC, if the DevEndpoint is created within one\.
+  A private IP address to access the DevEndpoint within a VPC, if the DevEndpoint is created within one\.
+The PrivateAddress field is present only when you create the DevEndpoint within your virtual private cloud \(VPC\)\.
 + `ZeppelinRemoteSparkInterpreterPort` – Number \(integer\)\.

   The Apache Zeppelin port for the remote Apache Spark interpreter\.
 + `PublicAddress` – UTF\-8 string\.

-  The public VPC address used by this DevEndpoint\.
+  The public IP address used by this DevEndpoint\.
+The PublicAddress field is present only when you create a non\-VPC \(virtual private cloud\) DevEndpoint\.
 + `Status` – UTF\-8 string\.

   The current status of this DevEndpoint\.